lu-jeremy/neovim_config/README.md

 # Neovim Config

-Meant for porting to remote SSH servers.
+My custom Neovim config, along with general instructions for porting it to remote SSH servers.

 ## Functionalities:
 - LSP support